awgraves/stm32_photo_viewer/README.md

 5. [UV Python package & project manager](https://docs.astral.sh/uv/) (for photo conversion script)

 ## Loading Photos
-A modern, high capacity micro SD card is required for the firmware.
+A high capacity micro SD card is required for the firmware.
 The card must be pre-formatted to contain a FAT32 filesystem located at the 1st partition.

-The firmware also expects photos in a custom '.pic' file format.
+The firmware expects a custom `.pic` binary file format.

-A convenient photo conversion script is included under `tools/convert.py`.
+A photo conversion script is included under `tools/convert.py`.
 See the tool [README](tools/README.md) for more details.